minhbtnguyen/auto_qcs_frameworks/README.md

 - **The trigger layer is still a demo.** `run_<check_id>.py` takes CLI args; nothing here decides *when* a check should run (a schedule, an event, a batch of IDs).
 Left open deliberately rather than guessed at.
 - **Every check duplicates its own CLI boilerplate.** In the YAML era, `run_<check_id>.py` was a generated, uniform template — changing CLI behavior meant editing one file.
 Now each check's `argparse` block is literal, repeated text in every file: 300 checks means 300 near-identical copies, and a CLI-behavior change means editing all of them, or writing a codemod.
 This is a real scaling regression the migration introduced, not a hypothetical one.
 The fix: pull the CLI entry point back into `engine.py` as a shared runner that imports `PARAMS`/`run_check` from whichever check module it's pointed at, instead of every check regenerating that logic.
 - **`_validate()` runs exactly once, at generation time, and never again.** The moment a developer hand-edits a check — which will happen constantly, since escaping the comparison-operator ceiling is the whole point of being in Python — there is no structural guardrail left.
 A developer who forgets to call `ctx.compare()` for a field they meant to check gets no error; the check silently checks less than intended and keeps passing, because `ctx.verdict()` only ever sees whatever comparisons actually ran.
 YAML's declarative `steps:` list made "did I check everything I meant to" verifiable at a glance; free-form Python is harder to audit that way by construction — the direct cost of the expressiveness this migration bought.
 - **No tests exist yet against any `run_check()` function**, despite being trivially unit-testable.
-The capability is real; the discipline of using it hasn't been exercised in this repo.
+The capability is real; the discipline of using it hasn't been exercised here yet.

 ## Is `check_builder.py` actually worth it, given developers maintain this?